bezark/FCLC-Video-Game-Design/Assignments/2D/2DGame.md

 #### Submission Requirements:
 - **[2D Game Concept](2D_Concept.md) due 2/29** - Submit a 500-750 word paper that:
     - Describes the design goals for your game.
     - Describes the core gameplay you hope to accomplish.
     - References any games that serve as inspiration.
+    - Outlines your development process going forward (How are you planning on making the game with the time you have?
+How are you splitting up the work?)
+    - What major challenges do you anticipate?
+What do you need to learn in order to create a playable prototype?
   - Outlines your development process going forward (How are you planning on making the game with the time you have?)
 - **2D Game Prototype due 3/14** - Submit a digital version of your 2D game developed in Godot 4.
 - **2D Process Paper due 3/18**

 #### Grading Criteria: (Total 20 Points)
-- **Concept Proposal (0-4 points):** Points awarded for submiting writing that adresses the 4 prompts on or before the deadline.
+- **Concept Proposal (0-5 points):** Points awarded for submiting writing that adresses the 4 prompts on or before the deadline.
 - **Meeting stated design goals (0-4):** Does the game have a clear objective, perspective(character/world/universe), ending condition and emptional impact?
 - **Tutorial (0-4):** Does the game itself teach players how to play it?
 When conducting in class playtests, you will not be allowed to explain how to play the game, so make sure players can learn how to play the game just by interacting with it.
 - **Individual Coding Contribution (0-3):** Each member of the group should author at least one scene that has a script that contributes to the gameplay.
 This should be evident on github.
 Students will be individually graded for this section.
-- **Robust(0-3):** Can the game run from beginning to end without crashing?
+- **Robust(0-2):** Can the game run from beginning to end without crashing?
 - **Polish (0-2):** Spending a little extra effort on visuals, sounds or Juice can go a long way!

 #### Tips for Success: